kristophesankar/pomolotl/README.md

+# DoroTimer
-## DoroTimer
+## Introduction
-A pomodoro timer web app!
+(This is in active development) A pomodoro timer web app built with Next js and XSTATE!

 First, run the development server: